DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/07-bento-production/homework.md

 > Note: sometimes your answer might not match one of the options exactly.
 That's fine.
 Select the option that's closest to your solution.

-The goal of this homework is to familiarize you with BentoML and
+The goal of this homework is to familiarize you with BentoML and how to build and test an ML production service.

+## Background
+You are a new recruit at ACME corp.
+Your manager is emailing you about your first assignment.

+## Email from your manager:
+Good morning recruit!
+It's good to have you here!
+I have an assignment for you.
+I have a data scientist that's built a credit risk model in a jupyter notebook.
+I need you to run the notebook and save the model with BentoML and see how big the model is.
+If it's greater than a certain size, I'm going to have to request additional resources from our infra team.
+Please let me know how big it is.

+Thanks,

+Mr McManager

 ## Question 1